eam-00/Linux-Notes/Desktop-Environments/desktop-environments-index.md

 ``cp /usr/share/applications/google-chrome.desktop ~/.local/share/applications/``

-Edit the file liek this:
+Edit the file like this: